-During the 1840s, the viability of the saline spas in Leamington faced a threat from the rising popularity of hydrotherapy, which used pure water rather than mineral-rich waters, as well as the increasing demand for spas in continental Europe and seaside resorts.
-By the 1860s, all of the bathhouses in the spa town had ceased operations, except for the Royal Pump Room and Baths, which continued to provide spa treatments until the 1990s.
+During the 1840s, the popularity of Leamington’s saline spas declined due to the rise of hydrotherapy, which used pure water instead of mineral-rich water, and increasing competition from continental European and seaside resorts.
+By the 1860s, all bathhouses had ceased operations except for the Royal Pump Room and Baths, which continued spa treatments until the 1990s.
+Today, the building houses the Leamington Spa Art Gallery & Museum and a public library, while visitors can still access saline water from a fountain on the premises.

 Sources